golemfactory/golem-rd/LDM-evaluation.md

 **Requestor risks having undetected incorrect results introduced by **malicious** Provider (griefing)**

+#### Sybil price pumping

+Provider might put his Sybil addresses on a Task to only produce irrationally high difficulty/pricing of Task There is no way of discriminating between accurate pricing and "void", pumping offers.
+Requestor might be tricked into paying a suboptimal price using this

 ### Risks for Providers:

 #### No reward till bored